Beach volleyball at the 2022 Bolivarian Games

-Beach volleyball competitions at the 2022 Bolivarian Games in Valledupar, Colombia will be held from 2 to 5 July 2022 at Parque de la Leyenda Vallenata beach volleyball courts.
+Beach volleyball competitions at the 2022 Bolivarian Games in Valledupar, Colombia were held from 2 to 5 July 2022 at Parque de la Leyenda Vallenata beach volleyball courts.

-Two medal events are scheduled to be contested: a men's and women's tournaments.
-A total of 48 athletes (26 athletes–13 teams for men and 22 athletes–11 teams for women) will compete in the events.
-Both tournaments are open competitions without age restrictions.
+Two medal events were scheduled to be contested: men's and women's tournaments.
+A total of 48 athletes (26 athletes – 13 teams for men and 22 athletes – 11 teams for women) competed in the events.
+Both tournaments were open competitions without age restrictions.

-Pairs José Gregorio Gómez-Rolando Hernandez from Venezuela and Michelle Valiente-Patricia Caballero from Paraguay are the defending men's and women's gold medalists, respectively.
+Pairs José Gregorio Gómez-Rolando Hernandez from Venezuela and Michelle Valiente-Patricia Caballero from Paraguay were the defending men's and women's gold medalists, respectively.

 Participating nations

-A total of 8 nations (6 ODEBO nations and 2 invited) registered teams for the beach volleyball events.
-Each nation was able to enter a maximum of 8 athletes (two teams of 2 athletes each per gender).
-Hosts Colombia, Ecuador and Venezuela entered 4 teams each, Chile and Peru entered 3 teams each and Dominican Republic, Panama and Paraguay 2 teams each.
-The participation of Bolivia and Guatemala was expected, but eventually they did no register teams.
+A total of eight nations (six ODEBO nations and two invited) registered teams for the beach volleyball events.
+Each nation could enter a maximum of eight athletes (two teams of two athletes each per gender).
+Hosts Colombia, Ecuador and Venezuela entered four teams each; Chile and Peru entered three teams each; and Dominican Republic, Panama and Paraguay two teams each.
+The participation of Bolivia and Guatemala was expected, but eventually they did not register teams.